DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Tightly grasped her silver sword, commander of Urza Resistance stepped forward.

-"Let us challenge the foreign gods hero."
+"Let us challenge the sidhes hero."

 "...Who would think it would come to this."